 • Example 1: £800 / 20 hours to give you a £40 per hour rate to break even.

 • Example 2: £800 / 10 hours to give you a £80 per hour rate to break even.

 Before putting up your prices, can you see what your competitors charge?
 Some may use the secret shopper trick and some may use a friend or family member to use the other provider for a one off job to get an idea of the service too.

 In business, you will have good days and bad days.
 To keep calm and not react when a bad moment occurs will help you move forward.
 There are lots of lessons to learn and if you are employing staff in year one, then that is a bonus and congratulations to you.
 For others, it may take a few years to factor in all the costs.

 You will have to factor in losses.
 This could be where customers don't pay for work you carried out and even if you take action, there could be a case where they manage to get away and the extra costs hurting you.
 Equally if you get a supplier who sends you items of inferior quality.
-We have had both happen to us and you have to move on and get what you need elsewhere.
+We have had both happen to us in year 1 and you have to move on and get what you need elsewhere.